iamrealafzal/CommitVoice/README.md

-# Git Commit Social Updates Agent
+# CommitVoice

 A tiny Python agent that reads recent git commits from any remote and produces shareable tweet- and LinkedIn-ready snippets.
 Optional Gemini support polishes tweets for a more human tone while keeping commit hashes intact.
+A timesheet mode formats entries for quick logging.

 ## Features
 - Shallow-clone from a remote URL (SSH/HTTPS), with branch and date filters.